MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/ledger-settlement-yec-inquiry-after.md

 ---

-# Awareness between ledger settlement feature after year-end close using the inquiry page
+# **Enable Advanced Awareness Options** parameter after year-end close using the inquiry page

-One primary change of the **Awareness between ledger settlement and year end close** feature (the **Awareness** feature) is that ledger settlement can't be done across fiscal years.
+One primary change of the **Enable Advanced Awareness Options** parameter (the **Awareness** feature) is that ledger settlement can't be done across fiscal years.
 This cross-year limitation is relevant only to ledger settlement, not to Accounts receivable or Accounts payable settlements.

-Before you enable the **Awareness** feature, the fiscal year that will undergo the year-end close must not have any ledger transactions that are settled across fiscal years.
+Before you enable the **Enable Advanced Awareness Options** parameter, the fiscal year that will undergo the year-end close must not have any ledger transactions that are settled across fiscal years.
 Specifically, any transactions that were posted into the fiscal year that you're running the year-end close for must be unsettled from transactions that were posted into a different fiscal year.
 The transactions can then be resettled against transactions in the same fiscal year.

 This article describes the steps that are required to identify, unsettle, and resettle ledger transactions that are settled across years.
 In the example that's provided, fiscal year 2022 has been closed.
 The focus is on preparing the ledger settlement transactions before the 2023 year-end close is run.